nuncsociety/ego-of-lola/README.md

 8. Click **Add to inspiration**
 9. Click **Begin training**
 10. Set training time to minimum 1 hour.
 Then **Begin Training**.

+_If you need more training time, you must either purchase more credits, or have someone else signup using your._

 ### Create a latent space walk video